sahahn/BPt/docs/user_guide.rst

     selected_columns = ['name2', 'name3']

 Scopes more generally are associated 1:1 with their corresponding base Model_Pipeline objects (except for the Problem_Spec scope).
-One useful function designed specifically for objects with Scope is the :class:`Duplicate<ABCD_ML.Duplicate>` Inute Wrapper, which allows us to conviently replicate pipeline objects across a number of scopes.
-This functionality is especially useful with :class:`Transformer<ABCD_ML.Transformer>` objects, (though still usable with other pipeline pieces, though other pieces tend to work on each feature independenly, ruining some of the benefit).
+One useful function designed specifically for objects with Scope is the :class:`Duplicate<BPt.Duplicate>` Inute Wrapper, which allows us to conviently replicate pipeline objects across a number of scopes.
+This functionality is especially useful with :class:`Transformer<BPt.Transformer>` objects, (though still usable with other pipeline pieces, though other pieces tend to work on each feature independenly, ruining some of the benefit).
 For example consider a case where you would like to run a PCA tranformer on different groups of variables seperately, or say you wanted to use a categorical encoder on 15 different categorical variables.
-Rather then having to manually type out every combination or write a for loop, you can use :class:`Duplicate<ABCD_ML.Duplicate>`.
+Rather then having to manually type out every combination or write a for loop, you can use :class:`Duplicate<BPt.Duplicate>`.

-See :class:`Duplicate<ABCD_ML.Duplicate>` for more information on how to use this funcationality.
+See :class:`Duplicate<BPt.Duplicate>` for more information on how to use this funcationality.

 .. _Extra Params: